Jose Sifuentes: Arrest in Mexico

-For the next sixteen years, Sifuentes hid out in San Vicente de González, a small town in Nuevo León with less than 200 residents.
+Between 2003 and 2019, Sifuentes resided in San Vicente de González, a small town in Nuevo León with less than 200 residents.
 In 2016, the Dallas Police Department (DPD) and the District Attorney's office granted a provisional arrest warrant with the U.S. Department of Justice, and this gave them the authority to search for Sifuentes in Mexico.
 In January 2019 a judge in Mexico issued an arrest warrant for Sifuentes.
-In April 2019 the DPD, FBI, and DA's office successfully located Sifuentes' whereabouts, and arrested him.
-He was then taken into custody in Mexico City.
+In April 2019 the DPD, FBI, and DA's office successfully located Sifuentes' whereabouts and arrested him, taking him into custody in Mexico City.
 After lengthy extradition proceedings, he was returned to Texas on January 8, 2020, and charged with the murders.
 On May 13, 2021, Sifuentes pleaded guilty to three counts of murder and received three life sentences.

 Sifuentes is currently incarcerated at the Clements Unit in Amarillo.